 - 2.26.
 Partnerships will be supported by Solihull Council on four levels between: - Solihull Council and providers - Providers working with other providers, including childminders, schools and organisations - Providers and parents - Solihull Council and parents - 2.27.
 Solihull Council will promote partnership working between different types of providers, including childminders, across all sectors and encourage more providers to offer flexible provision. - 2.28.
 The provider should work in partnership with parents, and other providers to improve provision and outcomes for children in their setting.
-An interactive toolkit has been developed to help providers set up or join a partnership, maximise the benefits of working together and tackle the challenges joint working can bring. - 2.29.
-The provider should discuss and work closely with parents to agree how a child's overall care will work in practice when their free entitlement is split across different providers, such as at a maintained setting and childminder, to ensure a smooth transition for the child.
+The Childcare Works Hub has a bank of resources available to childcare providers implementing the childcare expansion programme. - 2.29.
+The provider should discuss and work closely with parents to agree how a child's overall care and early education will work in practice when their free entitlement is split across different providers, such as at a maintained setting and childminder, to ensure a smooth transition for the child. - https://childcareworks.org.uk/hub-for-providers/introduction/